2629 words

 Discussion#

-If you have hardened a public image past 7.0 on Scorecard, hit a Docker Hub referrers issue in production, or kept the alternative and want to argue the cost-benefit, drop a comment below.
-Counterarguments welcome and the comment thread is where I respond first.
+If you have hardened a public image past 7.0 on Scorecard, hit a Docker Hub referrers issue in production, or stuck with the do-nothing path and want to argue the cost-benefit, drop a comment below.
+Counterarguments welcome, and the comment thread is where I respond first.
 For longer back-and-forth with senior practitioners, join the discussion on Discord.

 Vladimir Mikhalev